Ecuador's Correa: from boyhood leader to firebrand president

 "We were like brothers.
 Sometimes neither of us was able to say who had said something first," said Alberto Acosta, a political mentor who said he fell out with Correa over the president's plans to expand the mining industry at the expense of the environment.

 "I don't know him anymore ... he has become authoritarian, domineering and arrogant.
-He's a caudillo now," said Acosta, using a label often given to autocratic rulers in Latin America.
+He's a caudillo now," said Acosta, using a label often given to strongmen rulers in Latin America.

+Ecuadoreans will also choose a new Congress in the elections Sunday.
+Correa's Alianza Pais party hopes to win more than 50 percent of seats, up from 42 percent now.
+That would let him pass laws without having to negotiate with the opposition.

 COMBATIVE SHOWDOWNS